Filter by Category:

 - What specifically do you need to be successful on this assignment?

-The goal is for students to write short, concise emails that contain specific information about their problems.
+The goal is for students to write short, concise emails that contain specific information about the support they need.

 Step 6: Demonstrate initiative